bschoun/Encryptide/README.md

 Encryptide.Server server = new Encryptide.Server();
 Encryptide.Client client = new Encryptide.Client();
 ```

+There are a few optional parameters in the constructors for both classes:

+- ``logName`` - How this instance will be logged using RiptideLogger (default is "CLIENT" for the ``Client`` class and "SERVER" for the ``Server`` class.
+- ``secret`` - Sets the `AppSecret` class member (if not null).
+- ``encryptByDefault`` - Whether to encrypt the data by default (default is `false`).

-Both of these classes have a member called `AppSecret`, which is used to validate the connection between a client and a server.
+ Both classes have a member called `AppSecret`, which validates the connection between the client and server.
 The same string must be known to both.
-You would need to set the server's `AppSecret` before calling its `Start` method, and the client's before calling its `Connect()` method.
+You would need to set the server's `AppSecret` before calling its `Start()` method, and the client's before calling its `Connect()` method.
+If you don't set the `secret` parameter in the constructor, you would set `AppSecret` directly like so:

 ```csharp
 string appSecret = "<APP SECRET - PLEASE REPLACE>";